-The Frank D. Hickingbotham School of Business

-The Chesley and Elizabeth Pruet School of Christian Studies

-The Michael D. Huckabee School of Education

-The School of Fine Arts

-The School of Humanities

-The School of Interdisciplinary Studies

-The J. D. Patterson School of Natural Sciences

-The W. H. Sutton School of Social Sciences
+The Frank D. Hickingbotham School of Business The Chesley and Elizabeth Pruet School of Christian Studies The Michael D. Huckabee School of Education The School of Fine Arts The School of Humanities The School of Interdisciplinary Studies The J. D. Patterson School of Natural Sciences The W.H.
+Sutton School of Social Sciences

 The Regular Session.
 The regular session consists of two semesters of seventeen weeks each.
-Work offered in twenty-five departments leads to the four degrees offered by the University.
-Fall and Spring Commencements conclude each regular session semester for the graduating seniors.
+Work offered in the eight schools leads to the four degrees offered by the University.
+A Spring Commencement concludes each academic year for the graduating seniors.